 21 Haircare Gifts For The Hair-Obsessed Person In Your Life

 This holiday season, we’ve found the gifts that feel great to get and even better to give.
-Shop our collection of editor-approved holiday gift guides here.
+Shop some more holiday gift guides here.

 We all know someone whose hair is their pride and joy — the weekly hair mask devotee, the accessory collector, the person who never, ever skips their monthly trim.
 But what do you gift someone who already knows their stuff?